ddotstone/Digit_Reader/README.md

 The program then tests the results of the trained neural network against a test set of handwritten digits.
 The results of these tests are there printed to the console.
 The program is able to reach 95.6% accuracy, and with improvements will be able to hit much higher.

+**Creating Project**

+When cloning the repository it is important that you clone it recursively using "git clone --recursive" as the project depends on the Eigen package.